-The Churchill Archives Centre was purpose-built in 1973 to house Sir Winston Churchill's Papers - some 3000 boxes of letters and documents ranging from his first childhood letters, via his great war-time speeches, to the writings which earned him the Nobel Prize for Literature.
+The Churchill Archives Centre was purpose-built in 1973 to house Sir Winston Churchill's papers— some 3000 boxes of letters and documents ranging from his first childhood letters, via his great war-time speeches, to the writings which earned him the Nobel Prize for Literature.
 They form an incomparable documentary treasure trove.

 The Archives Centre is situated within the grounds of Churchill College, itself the National and Commonwealth Memorial to Sir Winston.
 It includes air-conditioned reading rooms, a strong room with elaborate security systems, and a sophisticated conservation laboratory and a sorting room in which raw history is put into boxes.
 The mission of the Centre is to preserve and provide access to the unique materials in its care.